 .
 We would also request that homeowners providing STRs in our area self impose restrictions like limits on group size and adding 2-3 night minimums to help curb large gatherings.

 As your HOA Board we strive to serve this community and help make it as safe as it can be.
 We will continue to support the Volunteers In Patrol (VIP) program, the video surveillance program in the area, and we will continue to build relationships with local police and city officials.
-Be sure to mark your calendars for the Bent Tree West “National Night Out” to bring awareness of good safety measures to the area.
+Be sure to mark your calendars for the Bent Tree West “National Night Out” on October 3, 2023 from 6:30 to 8:30 pm at Mitchell Elementary School Parking Lot, to bring awareness of good safety measures to the area.
+We will have Food, Fun and Entertainment that evening.

 As homeowners, we all can take the following actions to help insure that our neighborhood is safe and our property values continue to appreciate.